 He replaced virtually all the Cabinet members in the previous government run by his predecessor, cousin and brother-in-law, Nechirvan Barzani, with new and relatively unknown faces.
 They include members of the Patriotic Union of Kurdistan, the second largest party in the Kurdistan Region after the KDP, as well as of the smaller Change movement.
 Minority Yazidis, Turkmens and women made it into the cabinet as well.
 Barzani was elected by parliament as the new president of the Kurdistan Region of Iraq.
 Both have said repairing ties with Baghdad is their priority.

 The new president is believed to have pushed hard for his long-serving energy minister, Ashti Hawrami, to stay in the Cabinet but has reportedly faced fierce resistance.
 Hawrami is credited with building the KRG’s oil and gas business from scratch and has unparalleled institutional knowledge of what is the de facto Kurdish statelet’s main source of income.
 But he has also been dogged by allegations of corruption.
-In an apparent compromise, Hawrami is staying on as energy advisor to the prime minister.
+In an apparent compromise, Hawrami is staying on as energy adviser to the prime minister.

 The UK-educated and famously tightlipped Dizayee has stepped into the foreign affairs role at a critical time as KRG authorities deepen their probe into the July 17 killing of Osman Kose, a Turkish official who was on a six-month rotation at the Turkish Consulate in Erbil and whose exact role at the mission remains unclear.